datocms/old-website/src/docs/import/ruby.md

 pp client.item_types.all
 ```

+Due to historical reasons and backward compatibility, the API exposes some different naming compared to the rest of the product: Models are called Item Types, while Records are called Items.
+Keep that in mind!
 Executing the script the following output appears:

 ```
 $ ruby import.rb